-You should expect acknowledgement of your Application Form within two weeks of the closing date.
-Confirmation will include one unique reference number, which should be used in all correspondence to and from the EPA.
+You should expect acknowledgement of your application form within two weeks of the closing date.
 If you do not receive acknowledgement within a fortnight, please contact the EPA.

 Note: If you email your application, the EPA will acknowledge receipt of your email within two working days.
 If you have not received notification of receipt of your email within this time it is your responsibility to contact the EPA to ensure that your email has been received.